ironbay/riptide/docs/web/markdown/javascript.md

 sync.delete(["todos", "todo_01"]);
 ```

 The `merge` and `delete` function look eerily similar to the `merge` and `delete` functions we saw on the local and remote stores: is sync its own store?
-The sync object provides an interface for interacing with both stores simultaneously.
+The sync object provides an interface for interacting with both stores simultaneously.

 We use the sync object to perform [optimistic updates](https://stackoverflow.com/questions/33009657/what-is-optimistic-updates-in-front-end-development).
 If we want to have our UI update instantly (rather than waiting for the back-end to confirm that a user action was successful), we call `sync.merge` or `sync.delete` and both stores get written to.